-REFERENCES Everything You Need to Know About KVM KVM, which is an abbreviation for Keyboard, Video, and Mouse, is a device that allows a user to control multiple computers from one keyboard, video, mouse, or monitor.
-There are two different types of KVM devices: Local Remote KVMs and KVM over IP.
-The local remote device is a physical plug that allows the receiver to connect to a KVM switch and controls up to 150 meters away from the keyboard, monitor, and mouse.
+REFERENCES What is a KVM Switch?
+KVM, which is an abbreviation for keyboard, video, and mouse, is a device that allows a user to control multiple computers from one keyboard, video, mouse, or monitor.
+The number of CPUs or servers that the user can control is dependent on the number of ports that are on the KVM switch.
+Some KVM switches allow control of two to eight servers, while more high-end switches can control 16 to 32.
+These KVMs make switching between servers easy because it can be performed by 1) pressing a button on the OSD menu or 2) by entering a hotkey (combination of keys on a keyboard that can be pressed simultaneously to achieve a task on the server.
+There are two different types of KVM devices which are called: Local Remote KVMs and KVM over IP.
+Locally (physically) & remotely (IP) goes through the internet browser.
+The local remote device is a physical plug that allows the receiver to connect to a KVM switch and control up to 150 meters away from the keyboard, monitor, and mouse.
 These types of KVMs can be used around the house or in a workspace and allows the user to connect between multiple servers.
-On the other hand, the IP KVM switch provides the users access through the internet browser and Ethernet cables with a secure IP address.
-The user profiles can be configured by the OSD menu (multi-lingual supported), hotkey function, or an eight characters password protection.
+On the other hand, IP KVM switches provide the user access through the internet browser and Ethernet cables by secure IP address worldwide.
+The user profiles can be configured by the OSD menu (multi-lingual supported), hotkey function, or eight characters password protection.
 These devices allow multiple computers to be controlled remotely across a wide area network or local area network.
-KVM switches are beneficial in that they are space-saving and lessen the number of monitors, they conserve energy by reducing the number of monitors that have to be used, and are time-saving by allowing the user to do multiple tasks on one specific workstation.
+They enable remote access to computers and servers across a LAN/WAN, or the internet.